 PPAI is pleased to introduce its member companies to an organization that works hard to ensure that every child is prepared to learn and succeed by providing free school supplies nationally to students most in need.
 The children served by the Kids in Need Foundation are among those whose situations are desperate.

-Since its creation in 1995, the Foundation has provided $250 million worth of school supplies to impoverished children and under-funded teachers, which means that more than $30 million worth of supplies are now distributed to 1.5 million children and 100,000 teachers annually.
-Classroom teachers in pre-qualified schools regularly visit the 24 Resource Centers of the Kids In Need National Network to select the supplies needed by their students.
+Since its creation in 1995, the Foundation has provided $500 million worth of school supplies to impoverished children and under-funded teachers, directly benefiting more than 2.4 million students and 100,000 teachers annually.
+Classroom teachers in pre-qualified schools regularly visit the 32 Resource Centers of the Kids In Need National Network to select the supplies needed by their students.
 All supplies taken back to the classrooms are free.

 Support of the Kids In Need Foundation spans several industry sectors, such as school and office, craft and hobby, and food retailing.
 Product donations should not be limited to pens, pencils, paper and supplies normally associated with the classroom.
 Many other types of surplus products are needed including apparel, particularly small or medium t-shirts, and items that can be given to students in recognition of good behavior, study skills or teamwork.